top of page

 A proud member of the Black Sustainability Network, Dr. Zakiya is also affiliated with the Deep South Center for Environmental Justice, the Alliance for Food Sovereignty in Africa, Afrospectives, Guardians of Heritage, and the Council of Independent Black Institutions, among others.
 She is a founding member of the African Studies Association of Africa and serves on the international board of the Pan African Heritage World Museum.

-Whether leading research teams, shaping environmental policy, or preserving the memory and culture of Maroon societies, Black towns, and Freedmen’s settlements, Dr. Zakiya walks in the footsteps of those who came before—while blazing new trails for those to come.
+and Freedmen’s settlements, Dr. Zakiya walks in the footsteps of those who came

 As she says, “I am guided by my ancestors who lived in all-Black settlements and raised me on the land.
 I carry them in every movement, every memory, and every mission forward.”